druellan/Fathom-Simple-MCP/README.md

 A Model Context Protocol (MCP) server for accessing Fathom AI API endpoints (meetings, recordings, transcripts, summaries, teams, team members) via GET operations.
 Built with [FastMCP](https://gofastmcp.com/).

 This implementation provides streamlined access to Fathom meeting data while minimizing API consumption.
-It is optimized for efficiency and simplicity.
+It is optimized for efficiency and simplicity, using the toon output format for less token usage and better LLM processing.

 ## Features